bq/botbloq-its/app/api/students/Readme.md

 **PUT /botbloq/v1/its/students/:idstd/courses/:idc**
 -------------

-Assigns a course to a student.
+Enrollments a student in a course.

 **Parameters**